orthecreedence/cl-rethinkdb/README.md

 favorite programming language.
 It does its best to follow the [query language specification](http://www.rethinkdb.com/api/#js).

-*This driver is up to date with RethinkDB's v1.10 protocol.*
+*This driver is up to date with RethinkDB's v1.10 protocol.* __Exception:__ date support is not yet included in this driver.

 As with most of my drivers, cl-rethinkdb requires [cl-async](http://orthecreedence.github.io/cl-async/), and makes heavy use of [cl-async's futures](http://orthecreedence.github.io/cl-async/future).